The level of industry opposition is a measure of its import…

 It’s what we’ve been calling a “single-payer system.”
 That single payer is the taxpayer, as opposed to the 1500 insurance payers and millions of businesses across the nation (which the taxpayers fund as well).

 Some people call it “socialized medicine,” but 100% of the doctors and hospitals are private.
 Only about 3.5% is government overhead.

 Very simply, with Medicare, you get sick, you get care, and the caregiver gets paid.
 It’s just paid for with taxpayer dollars rather than employer premiums which are passed to consumers at the cash register.
 It is part of our national infrastructure (as are fire and police protection).

 And if you want cosmetic or other non-essential care not covered by the system, you can buy it directly, the old-fashioned free-market way, with cash dollars.
+On the outside!
 Otherwise all essential care is provided.
 Nobody is without, and nobody dies because they have had to forgo doctor appointments.